 Other than the grading, there is no other tasting information on this package.
 That’s where this review is picking up from.
 Here are my notes on trying each of the four syrups.
 I tried each with Trader Joe’s White Corn Grits (yes, I’m a northerner.
 I like my grits on the sweet side).

 Grade A Amber Color Rich Taste– This is another solid maple syrup.
-This is far less vanilla and more true maple flavor.
+This is far less vanilla and truer maple flavor.
 I enjoyed it.
 I wished it was sold in a larger bottle.

 Grade A Very Dark Color Strong Taste– This was the last of the bunch that I tried.
 I was a bit intimidated by the color, but the taste was the most intense of the group.
 It also had a molasses taste to it in addition to a strong maple flavor.
 This has a roasted flavor to the maple syrup.